toadmo/spoodle/README.md

 The first phase, using a pretrained model to classify doodles, will be relatively simple.
 I will be using [DoodleNet](https://github.com/yining1023/doodleNet), a pretrained convolutional neural network (CNN) that is trained on Google's [Quick Draw dataset](https://quickdraw.withgoogle.com/data).
 There are two CNN classifiers in the repo, one running with tf.js and one running with keras.
 Since I am already familiar with Keras in python, I am going to try to learn Javascript and use the tf.js model.

-Needed to up the brush size to 18, since it needs to match as closely as possible to the dataset.
+Needed to up the brush size:canvas size ratio to 1:28, since it needs to match as closely as possible to the dataset.

 ## Ideas: